HxrshRaj/8086-transaction-simulator/README.md

-# 8086-transaction-simulator
 # 8086 Hardware-Level Transaction Simulator

 ## Overview
+This project is a conceptual simulation developed in 8086 Assembly to study instruction-level execution, register usage, and interrupt control in a hardware-oriented environment.

-This project simulates a basic transaction system using 8086 Assembly, focusing on how low-level hardware operations can be used to enforce atomicity and consistency.
+The goal of the project is to understand how low-level mechanisms can be used to model critical sections and atomic-style behavior.

-The project was built as part of a computer organization study to understand instruction execution, memory usage, and interrupts.
+---

-## Core Concepts
+## Core Concepts Explored
-- Register-level data movement
+- Register-level arithmetic and data movement
-- Interrupt Service Routines (ISRs)
-- Stack management
+- Stack usage and program flow
-- Atomic execution using controlled interrupts
+- Interrupt control using CLI/STI instructions

-## What This Project Demonstrates
-- Comfort with low-level programming
-- Understanding of hardware-software interaction
-- Ability to reason about correctness at the instruction level
+- Modeling critical sections at the instruction level

+---

+## Transaction Model
+The simulator represents a simplified transaction flow where:
+- Interrupts are disabled during a critical update phase
+- Shared state is modified in a controlled manner
+- Interrupts are restored after the operation completes

+This approach mirrors how atomicity concepts are reasoned about at the hardware–software boundary.

+---

-## Environment
+## Scope & Intent
-- 8086 Assembly
-- Emu8086 / DOSBox-style environment
+This project is intended for educational purposes to reinforce concepts from computer organization and low-level systems programming.

+It is not a real banking system or hardware emulator, but a focused study of how correctness and consistency can be reasoned about at the assembly level.